JMUATANTUM/AntumID-SOAP-CSHARP/README.md

 ============
 * Copy source code into your C# project and add web-reference to the AntumID SOAP WSDL file ( https://www.antumid.be/services-digibyte/api/v1/messageService.wsdl )
 * Property AuthenticationRequestReturnFields can be used to set the return fields (use * for all fields)
-* For Example:
+* Example 1: Get single item
-  SOAPMessage.AuthenticationRequestReturnFields = "FIRSTNAME|"; //Get single item
+  SOAPMessage.AuthenticationRequestReturnFields = "FIRSTNAME|";
-  OR
-  SOAPMessage.AuthenticationRequestReturnFields = "FIRSTNAME|LASTNAME|"; //Get two or more items
+* Example 2: //Get two or more items SOAPMessage.AuthenticationRequestReturnFields = "FIRSTNAME|LASTNAME|";
+* Example 3: //Get all values
+  SOAPMessage.AuthenticationRequestReturnFields = "*";
 * Aks for your AntumID SOAP Token-key to use this within your project, request for token GUID key at support@antumid.be

 Notes